 RESIDENTIAL AND COMMERCIAL INSPECTIONS

 The goal should be to give you the peace of mind that the property you’re about to buy is a sound investment.
-Buyers who defer having a professional inspection often regret it, and the few hundred dollars it costs to hire a professional inspector is dwarfed by the costs that can be incurred by unforeseen repairs.
+Buyers who defer having a professional inspection often regret it, and the few hundred dollars it costs to hire an inspector is dwarfed by the costs that can be incurred by unforeseen repairs.
 Ask Walter Fielding...

 (Don't Let This Happen to You)